Friday, June 9, 2023

 What Is A Wicca Esbat?

-Esbats are an element of modern Wicca/Witchcraft and related lunar and solar based religions.
-They are significant as they are tied to the lunar cycle, as is the goddess figure of these religions.
-It is worth noting that like the menstrual cycle, the cycle of the moon is 28 days in length, and this plays no small part in why the moon is associated with the feminine principle.
+Esbat is an element of modern Wicca/Witchcraft and related lunar and solar-based religions.
+It is significant as it is tied to the lunar cycle, as is the goddess figure of these religions.
+It is worth noting that like the menstrual cycle, the cycle of the moon is 28 days in length, and this plays no small part in why the moon is a symbol of the feminine principle.

 advertisement

-The term ‘esbat’ is used to specifically refer to the full moon of a given cycle, though it has also been used as a reference to any moon related ceremony.
+The term ‘esbat’ specifically refers to the full moon of a given cycle, though it also refers to any moon-related ceremony.

 As such there has been an evolution of the esbat ritual in some traditions to include one for each phase of the moon.
 This results in some further contention regarding the ‘new moon’ phase, where there is no moon in the sky.